 Commonwealth Caribbean Association of Integrity Commissions and Anti-Corruption Bodies (CCAICACB)

-In May 2015 an invitation was extended to the Commission to attend the first conference of the Commonwealth Caribbean Association of Integrity Commissions and Anti-corruption bodies in Grenada in June 2015.
+In May 2015 an invitation was extended to the Commission to attend the first conference of the Commonwealth Caribbean Association of Integrity Commissions and Anti-corruption bodies (CCAICACB) in Grenada in June 2015.
 The Conference, which now takes place annually, is sponsored by the Commonwealth Fund for Technical Co-operation, Commonwealth Secretariat and hosted by a different member country each year, employs a different theme relating to ethics and corruption prevention.

 The conditions of acceptance include the requirement for each delegate to submit and present a paper on their organisation’s work in the fight against corruption.
 Each delegate is also required to chair one of the presentations and panel discussions.
 In the past the Chairman of the Commission on Standards in Public Life and the Senior Investigator for the Anti-Corruption Commission have attended the Conference.